Pocket Pad

 A busy professional who wants low-pressure ways to stay connected without adding another obligation.

-Agnes, 78
+AGNES, 78

 The Digital Newcomer